-There are two oil and gas wells subject to permit on the Musico Lease.
+There are six oil and gas production wells, six well cellars, four separators and associated fugitives subject to permit on the N.R.
+Bonetti Lease.
 Electric motors or internal combustion engines power the well pumps.
-The combustion engines are permitted on the IC Engines facility under Pt70 PTO 16216.
-Well fluids from the wells are piped to a gas/liquid separator.
+The combustion engines are permitted on Pt70 PTO 16216.
+Well fluids from the wells are piped to the gas/liquid separators.
 Produced gas and liquids are routed to the Morganti Lease tank battery for further processing.

-1.2.2 Facility New Source Review Overview: The equipment on the Musico Lease was in place and operating before a permit to operate was required.
+1.2.2 Facility New Source Review Overview: The equipment on the N.R.
+Bonetti Lease was in place and operating before a permit to operate was required.
 Therefore, the equipment was not subject to New Source Review requirements and was issued a Permit to Operate without an Authority to Construct.
 There have been no modifications at this facility subject to NSR since issuance of the initial District permit.
-The only permit actions occurring at this facility since issuance of the previous permit reevaluation is the issuance of PTO 8980-R10 and the lease transfer to PCEC.
+The only permit actions occurring at this facility since issuance of the previous permit reevaluation is the issuance of PTO 8978-R10 and the lease transfer to PCEC.